Do You Need an Electrical Permit?

 - New circuits (EV charger, hot tub, dedicated appliance circuits)

-- Any wiring added to a basement finish, addition, or remodel
+- Wiring added to a basement finish, addition, or remodel

 - Replacing an outlet, switch, or light fixture with the same type in the same location